How to identify alphonso mango

 If the shading is uniform, the odds are that the mango has been artificially aged.

-View the mangoes.
-Original Alphonso should 'look' delicate and contact delicate if they are typically matured.
-Chemically ripened mangoes are bright yellow yet hard.
+How it Looks Chemically ripened mangoes are bright yellow yet hard.
+Original Alphonso should look delicate and contact delicate if they are typically matured.

 Notice the shading of the fruit.
-If synthetically aged mangoes look consistently hued color.
+If synthetically aged look consistently hued color.

 Typically those aged mangoes show angles in yellows and green on the skin.

-The truth is that mangoes will show wrinkles if they are overripe on the off chance that mangoes are wrinkled, yet green, dodge them.
+The truth is that it will show wrinkles if they are overripe.
+On the off chance that they are wrinkled yet green, dodge them.